krzemienski/awesome-from-stars/README.md

 * [OpenVisualCloud/Immersive-Video-Sample](https://github.com/OpenVisualCloud/Immersive-Video-Sample): This Immersive Video project includes 2 samples which are based on OMAF and WebRTC streaming frameworks.
 * [fortra/impacket](https://github.com/fortra/impacket): Impacket is a collection of Python classes for working with network protocols.
 * [automotive-hub/imvision-ads-gen](https://github.com/automotive-hub/imvision-ads-gen): Immersive Ads
+* [voltrue2/in-app-purchase](https://github.com/voltrue2/in-app-purchase): A Node.js module for in-App-Purchase for iOS, Android, Amazon and Windows.
 * [indragiek/InAppViewDebugger](https://github.com/indragiek/InAppViewDebugger): A UIView debugger (like Reveal or Xcode) that can be embedded in an app for on-device view debugging
 * [dpfried/incoder](https://github.com/dpfried/incoder): Generative model for code infilling and synthesis
 * [apache/incubator-seata](https://github.com/apache/incubator-seata): :fire: Seata is an easy-to-use, high-performance, open source distributed transaction solution.